ROGERDJQ/RoBERTaABSA/README.md

 ## Usage
 - To get our SOTA results with RoBARTa in [Paperwithcode](https://www.paperswithcode.com/paper/does-syntax-matter-a-strong-baseline-for), simply run the `finetune.py` in `Train` folder.
 Before the code running, make sure the `--data_dir` and `--dataset` arguments are filled in correct file path.
-- Reproduce the experiments in our paper:
+- To reproduce the experiments in our paper  includes four steps:
   1. Fine-tuning the model on ABSA datasets using the code from the `Train` folder, which will save the fine-tuned models.
     ```bash
     python finetune.py --data_dir /user/project/dataset/ --dataset Restaurant